SvenRosvall/SignalControl/Design.md

 * DigitalInput - when this returns falls, makes the signal set to danger/stop.

+### DistanceChoice
+Used for facing points where the number of free blocks used by the signal depends on the route selected by the point.

+Inputs:
+* DigitalInput - conditional input from the facing point.
+* DistanceInput - normal route.
+This is the chosen route when the point is set to the normal route, i.e. the conditional input is false.
+* DistanceInput - diverging route.
+This is the chosen route when the point is set to the diverging route, i.e. the conditional input is true.

 ### BlockDistanceInput
 Uses track sensors to determine how many track blocks are available.